revoltchat/legal/Terms of Service.md

 Throughout this document, we will use certain terminlogy to refer to things specific to us, so let's establish what everything means:

-- **Terms** – the Terms of Use, a legally binding agreement between Us and You ("Terms", "Terms of Use")
+- **Terms** – the Terms of Service, a legally binding agreement between Us and You ("Terms", "Terms of Service")
 - **You** – the user ("you", "your" or "user")
 - **Revolt** – the service provided by us ("Revolt", "Platform", "Service" or "Application")
 - **Revolt Communications** – our company ("us", "we", or "our")